MedatechUK/Medatech.APY/transport/service/readme.md

 Once we have [built our .exe](../../../main/transports/cl "Command Line Transport"), we need to check for new files to process.

-We want this program to keep checking for new file, regardless of if anyone is logged in on the machine.
+We want this program to keep checking for new files, regardless if anyone is logged in on the machine.

-To achieve this we need a service.
+To do this we need to use a Windows service.
+Service are terminate and stay resident programs, managed by Windows.

 ## Python as a service
 To create a service we first need to install pywin32.